RedisLabs/redislabs-docs/content/kubernetes/memory/persistent-volumes.md

 {{< /note >}}

 {{< warning >}}
-Be aware the storage class cannot be changed after deployment.
+The storage class cannot be changed after deployment.
 Trying to change this value after deployment could result in unexpected and potentially damaging behavior.
 {{< /warning >}}

 Example of the redisEnterpriseNodeResources definition: